 The Indiana Hoosiers soccer team originated in 1884.
 Since then, it has won the Big Ten Championship twice: in 1945 and 1967.
 In addition, players have participated in the 1968 Rose Bowl and other such games.

 Soccer is one of the greatest programs in the history of intercollegiate sports.
-It was launched in 1973 and has since beat the competition in many soccer games.
-The men’s team has won 52 All-America awards, 11 Big Ten Tournaments, and eight NCAA Division I Men’s Soccer Tournament titles.
+It was launched in 1973 and has since beaten the competition in many soccer games.
+The men’s team has won 52 All-America awards, 11 Big Ten Tournament titles, and 8 NCAA Division I Men’s Soccer Tournament titles.

 The Indiana Hoosiers have been members of the Central States Collegiate Hockey League (Division I) since 2010.
 They have proven themselves in the GMHL, MCHL, and Big Ten Hockey League championships.
 Their home games are played at Frank Southern Arena.